simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 Another tactic used by phishing scammers involves the use of **malware** and **fake websites**.
 Scammers may trick you into downloading malicious software that can compromise your computer or mobile device.
 They can also create fake websites that closely resemble legitimate ones, aiming to deceive you into entering your credentials or financial information.

 To protect yourself from malware and fake websites, you need to **exercise caution** when downloading files or clicking on links.
 Install a reputable **antivirus software** and keep it up to date to detect and prevent malware infections.
-Always ensure you are on a secure website by checking for the **"https://"** prefix and the padlock icon in your browser's address bar.
+Always ensure you're on a secure website by checking for the **"https://"** prefix and the padlock icon in your browser's address bar.

 ## How to Avoid Falling Victim to Phishing Scams